 - Obtain your visa.
 (We will send specific instructions on how to do this.)

-- Housing: If you are planning to live on campus, apply for housing (opens May 15 for the fall term).
+- Housing: If you are planning to live on campus, apply for housing (priority deadline is May 31 for the fall term).
 You must pay the $100 housing deposit as a part of this process.

 - Medical forms: All enrolled Shenandoah students must submit proof of immunizations and be seen by a healthcare professional before beginning at Shenandoah.
 Refill prescriptions (medicine, eyeglasses) and bring a supply to last you through your stay.
 Healthcare is prohibitively expensive in the United States and it is best to bring what you will need.